To build from the CVS archive, run the following command

 This will build the configure script.

-To build from CVS, you need some current tools, these are what we recommend:
+To build from git, you need some current tools, these are what we recommend:

 Make the Libraries and